In this article

 Terms apply.

-The Platinum Card® from American Express Calculator
+American Express Platinum Card® Calculator

 Cardonomics calculates the expected value of the The Platinum Card® from American Express based on the information you provide.
 The expected value is calculated based on the dollar value you input into the calculator.